ietf-wg-ppm/draft-ietf-ppm-dap-taskprov/draft-ietf-ppm-dap-taskprov.md

     /* Info specific for a task. */ opaque task_info<1..2^8-1>;

-    /* Leader API endpoint as defined in I-D.draft-ietf-ppm-dap-09. */
+    /* Leader API endpoint. */
     Url leader_aggregator_endpoint;

-    /* Helper API endpoint as defined in I-D.draft-ietf-ppm-dap-09. */
+    /* Helper API endpointl. */
     Url helper_aggregator_endpoint;

     /* This determines the query type for batch selection and the properties that all batches for this task must have. */ opaque query_config<1..2^16-1>;

-    /* Time up to which Clients are allowed to upload to this task.
+    /* Time up to which Clients are allowed to upload to this task. */
     Defined in I-D.draft-ietf-ppm-dap-09. */
-    Time task_expiration;

     /* Determines the VDAF type and its config parameters. */ opaque vdaf_config<1..2^16-1>;